 You may invite these reviews in many ways.
 A text sent two days later can be very helpful.
 Include a link and a short note asking them for a review.
 It is good to mix up the initiation as well.
 A majority should be left open for them too, but you may guide a few with ideas such as ‘leave a review about our facility’ or ‘can you describe our service staff’.
 These reviews, across all domains, are great ways for influencers to truly become ambassadors.

 After the amazing event is planned, promote it on various platforms.
-Eventbrite is a great distribution platform, Facebook events, and local calendars are great ways to get the exposure you want for the events.
+Eventbrite is a great distribution platform, Facebook events, local calendars, and using social media are great ways to get the exposure you want for the events.

 Med Spa Marketing